 Even using it as a straightforward clitoral vibrator didn’t work, because the vibrations were so weak and buzzy that I literally Did Not Feel A Fucking Thing.

-I literally described the vibration quality of this toy to a fellow blogger friend as “akin to a single bee buzzing away on my clit.
+Texting a fellow sex blogger friend about this (mis)adventure, I described the Multifun’s vibrations as “akin to a bee buzzing away on my clit.
 Not even a hive of bees.
 Just one.”

-Other Things I Hate About the Satisfyer Multifun
+A Non-Exhaustive List of Other Things I Hate About This Toy

-• The sound.
-Good God.
-This thing doesn’t just buzz, it WHINES.
+- The sound.
+Good God, the sound.
+This thing doesn’t just buzz, it whines.

-• The ridiculously gendered marketing – “for men, women and couples”.
-(Ah yes, the three genders?)
+- The ridiculously gendered marketing.
+The Satisfyer Multifun proudly proclaims to be “for men, women and couples” (ah yes, the three genders?)
 There are so many better ways to market that your product is suitable for different types of bodies.
 The diagrams of possible ways to use it with different genital configurations is more than enough (or would be, if any of them made an iota of sense.)
 And literally anything can be a toy for couples if you use it with a partner.
-As if this wasn’t bad enough, it comes in exactly two colours: baby blue (Multifun 1) and pastel pink (Multifun 2).
+As if this wasn’t bad enough, it comes in exactly two colours: baby blue (Multifun 1) and pastel pink (Multifun 2.)
 You know, conveniently colour-coded in case you don’t know which one is for you.

 I hate this toy.
 I hate it with a burning passion that surprises me.
 I have never hated a sex toy this much.
-No, not even the stupid jelly cockrings like the ones you get out of pub toilet vending machines (is that still a thing or am I showing my age there?) because at least we KNEW those were going to be terrible, and they didn’t have a nearly $50 price tag).
+No, not even the stupid vibrating jelly cockrings like the ones you get out of pub toilet vending machines (is that still a thing or am I showing my age there?)
+At least we knew those were going to be terrible, and at least they didn’t have a nearly $50 price tag).

 I implore you, do not buy this toy.
 Your genitals deserve better.
-For powerful clitoral stimulation, get the Blush Nocturnal.
-For a decent vibrating cock ring, get the Hot Octopuss Atom.
-For a great toy to wear during penetrative sex, get the We-Vibe Sync.
+For powerful clitoral stimulation, get the We-Vibe Tango X. For a decent vibrating cock ring, get the Hot Octopuss Atom.
+For a great toy to wear during penetrative sex, get the We-Vibe Sync or Chorus.
+And for your nipples, even a fucking vibrating bra is a better pick than this nonsense.

-Satisfyer: I still love you, but you seriously dropped the ball on this one.
+Satisfyer: what the fuck is this?
 Please do better.
 And for the love of God, please test your products on actual human genitals before you mass produce them.

 Thank you to Satisfyer for sending me this product to review.
 Affiliate links appear within this post.